-Church, with Mr O'Flynn racking up a number of stints as chair of parish councils, finance committees and parents and friends asso-
+The family was active in the Church, with Mr O'Flynn racking up a number of stints as chair of parish councils, finance committees and parents and friends associations.

-Personal made the
+Personal touch that made the difference

-But it took the Pope himself to get him to officially start working for the Archdiocese of Canberra and
+But it took the Pope himself to get him to officially start working for the Archdiocese of Canberra and Goulburn.